Twins vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Max Scherzer (12-5) to the mound for his 24th start this season.
+- Jordan Montgomery (8-10) will take the mound for the Rangers, his 26th start of the season.

-- He has earned a quality start 12 times in 23 starts this season.

-- Scherzer has started 23 games this season, and he's lasted five or more innings 19 times.
-He averages 5.7 innings per appearance.
+- Montgomery has pitched five or more innings in seven straight games and will look to extend that streak.

-- He has made 23 appearances and finished five of them without allowing an earned run.
+- In 25 appearances this season, he has finished five without allowing an earned run.

 |Opponent